 Digital or virtual solutions are there to be leveraged; it’s just that in times like these, pharma marketers can’t and shouldn’t use broad strokes to market their drugs.
 The thing is, brand-building during a pandemic cannot be merely an extension of your marketing intent.
 It has to be an extension of your solidarity with the HCPs across the globe.

 The margin for error has reduced, and pharma marketers need to be precise with their digital strategies.
 Such precision requires a much better understanding of HCPs current mindset.
 It requires actionable insights into HCPs’ perceptions and their online behavior.

 Catering to a community of 3,50,000+ doctors, we at Docplexus are certainly observing various long threads of discussions around COVID-19.
 HCPs on our platform are seeking transparent and frequent communication from potential sources, to recalibrate their medical practices for fighting and neutralizing novel coronavirus.

-The conventional protocols that doctors learnt in medical schools haven’t been productive in fighting COVID-19.
+The protocols (that doctors learnt in medical schools) haven’t been productive in fighting COVID-19.
 For instance, to treat respiratory problems, doctors conventionally follow these steps:

 i) They give the patient an oxygen mask, or put a small tube into the nose to provide that extra jolt of oxygen.

 ii) If that’s doesn’t work, a Bi-Pap machine is used to thrust air into the lungs.